Maximizing time is a constant struggle. A fast and effective way to try improving your productivity is the Pomodoro Technique.

-Desperate for a way to improve his productivity, Chris eventually discovered and settled on the Pomodoro technique.
+Desperate for a way to improve his productivity and free up more of his time, Chris eventually discovered and settled on the Pomodoro technique.
 Invented by Frances Cirillo in the 1980’s, the Pomodoro technique maximizes time and efficiency by blocking out 25 minutes of uninterrupted focus.
-From there, Chris cut his work week in half, transformed his career and, most importantly, balanced his life.
+Thanks to this time management theory, Chris cut his work week in half, transformed his career and, most importantly, balanced his life.

 Chris admits to being a former workaholic who regularly clocked in 60 to 80 hour workweeks.
 Despite the excessive hours he put into co-founding one of his companies, a marketing agency, things didn’t go exactly as planned.
 Many of Chris’ worst fears came true as an entrepreneur, and in his own words “the company completely imploded.”